WagnerLabUCSF/dew-scTools-bash/README.md

 For V1 libraries, R1 is the metadata read.
 For V2 libraries, R2 is the metadata read.

 # Dependencies:
-This script uses command line tools: cutadapt, seqkit, and seqtk.
-Install these tools in a dedicated conda environment as follows:
+Dependencies include cutadapt, seqkit, and/or seqtk.
+One can install these tools in a dedicated conda environment as follows:
 ```
 conda create --name seqtools python=3.7
 conda activate seqtools